johann-lau/Bot/.github/ISSUE_TEMPLATE/bug.md

 # 🐛 Bug report

 Which command did you use?

----
-expected: I expected this outcome
-actual: I actually saw this outcome
----
+What was the expected outcome and what actually happened?

 ## Additional Information